Peace Hotel: South Building

-Separated from the North Building by Nanjing Road, the South Building dates back to the 1850s, when it was known as the Central Hotel.
-In 1903, the hotel was restructured and renamed the Palace Hotel.
+Separated from the North Building by Nanjing Road, the hotel business that occupies the South Building dates back to the 1850s, when it was known as the Central Hotel.
+In 1903, the hotel was renamed the Palace Hotel.
 The building that stands today was completed in 1908, and offered two elevators, the first building in Shanghai to do so.
 It was also once home to a Kuhn & Komor shop.

 The hotel occupies 2,125 m2, with a floor space of 11,607 m2.
 It has a brick veneer, with its six stories reaching 30 m in height.
 The exterior is in a Renaissance style.
 The hotel has eighteen artist residences and seven guest rooms.

 In 1911, after the success of the Xinhai Revolution, Sun Yat-sen stayed at the hotel and advocated commitment to the revolutionary cause.
-During World War II, the building was occupied by the Japanese army.
-In 1947 it was purchased by a Chinese company.
-After the revolution in 1949, it continued operations until 1952, when it was confiscated and used by the Municipal Construction Department.
+During World War II, the building was occupied by the Japanese army; it was purchased postwar by a Chinese company, continuing operations until 1952, when it was confiscated and used by the Municipal Construction Department.
 In 1965 it resumed operations as a hotel, as a wing of the Peace Hotel.

 Similar to its counterpart to the north, the South Building was renovated in preparation for the 2010 World Expo.
 It emerged as The Swatch Art Peace Hotel.
 It hosts artists from around the world who live and work for a limited time in apartments/workshops.
 The heritage facade and public rooms of the building have been restored.